masasam/emacs-helm-tramp/README.md

 ![helm-tramp5](image/image5.png)

-you can edit your server's nginx.conf on your emacs!
+You can edit your server's nginx.conf on your emacs!

 ![helm-exit](image/exit.png)